Monitoring and Protecting Your Company's Digital Footprint eBook Cover

 Proofpoint research in The Human Factor report has demonstrated that in every organization at least one user will click on a malicious email.
 To protect your organization, your users, and your data against the latest attacks we recommend the following:

 • Given the sheer volume of attacks coming through email, invest in mail gateway solutions capable of detecting and preventing advanced attacks and those that do not involve malware.
-This step helps minimize the number of threats coming into the network.
+This step helps minimize the number of network threats coming into the network.
 Once these threats are the network, malware and malicious traffic may be more difficult to detect and distinguish from legitimate business traffic.

 • Never allow emails with attached executable code to be delivered.
 Likewise, do not allow people to share code over email.
 Enact simple rules that block .exe or .js attachments to prevent obvious malicious exploits from entering your environment.